henri123lemoine/Planecrash-Audiobook/README.md

 #TODO
 - Blocks should contain a list 'voices' of voice-text tuples, describing what voice should say what and in what order. (in progress)

+- MAIN PRIORITY: GET ACCESS TO PLAY.HT, OR ANY OTHER TTS THAT IS OF HIGH-ENOUGH QUALITY.

 - Write code to make easier the process of generating an audio episode from the story.
 This may include:
     1. automatically separating threads in 30-minutes-length list of blocks.
     2. function to generate audiobook from list of blocks (including intro and outro).